“A Welcoming Front Porch”

 Multiple interior walls of the house feature photos of and context for notable events, such as a chronology of the institution’s first year; the move to integration in 1964 and Winthrop’s subsequent Black history; and the 20-year journey to coeducation, achieved in 1974.

 To bring it all together with creative flair, a local designer, Sarah Mickney, was hired to manage the historical installations.
 She turned to The Garnet & Gold Book for inspiration.
-The Alumni Association annually prints and distributes the softcover book that shares history, traditions, and fun facts with incoming students.
+The Alumni Association annually prints and distributes the softcover book, which shares history, traditions, and fun facts with incoming students.

 She strived to marry the alumni center’s contemporary modern aesthetic with antiques and the history, as well as incorporate eclectic and transitional vibes.